IviriusCommunity/Rebound/src/platforms/Rebound.About/README.md

 ## Information

 Rebound About is the replacement for winver (aka About Windows).
-Featuring the Windows system information you'd find in the original winter and additional information about Rebound, this app brings the legacy component back from the depths of Windows.
+Featuring the Windows system information you'd find in the original winver and additional information about Rebound, this app brings the legacy component back from the depths of Windows.

 ---